jorgebarmza/itsjorgebar.github.io/_pages/about.md

 I work at <a href='https://labs.google/'>Google Labs</a>, building new AI tools for knowledge work.
 I’m a versatile engineer specializing in applied ML and large&#8209;scale systems 🤖 I love collaborating to solve hard technical problems, taking ideas 0→1 and shipping features with real user impact.

 For recreation, I run trails, study math, share stories with friends, and appreciate each breath 🌱 I’m a member of <a href='https://www.givingwhatwecan.org/'>Giving What We Can</a>, motivated to help others thrive.
+Fueled by curiosity and whole wheat PB&J.

 You can reach me via email or on social media: `@jorgebarmza`